Bablawn3d5/GameEngine/README.md

 ## Distribution

-We primarily use cpack to generate our distributions.
+We use cpack to generate our distributions.

 ```
 cd Build